A SaverCard is valid for 12 months.

 What we will do with your information

-EUCLID also print and issue the Hertfordshire SaverCards under contract to Hertfordshire County Council.
+We pass this to a third party, Euclid, who print and issue the Hertfordshire SaverCards under contract to Hertfordshire County Council.

 We will also share information with third parties if we are legally obliged to do so, for example if it necessary to safeguard or protect a vulnerable adult or child.